Our Sustainability Skills symbols are a visual tool designed

 rubin

-The colors will grow darker with wear and exposure to sunlight.
-It gets softer
+Marks and irregularities in color are natural characteristics of the leather.
+The color will get darker with wear and exposure to sunlight.
+It gets softer with use and may stretch.

 black